skip to: Content | Footer

 Carl Moyer Program

-Learn more about the TFCA Regional Fund and explore funding opportunities for clean air vehicles and trip reduction projects.
+Learn more about the TFCA Regional Fund and Air District Sponsored Programs and explore funding opportunities for clean air vehicles and trip reduction projects.

-The Air District is currently seeking public comments on the draft revisions to the TFCA Regional Fund Policies and Evaluation Criteria for Fiscal Year Ending (FYE) 2017(380 Kb PDF, 8 pgs).
-Based on stakeholder input, a final draft of these Policies and Evaluation Criteria will be developed for consideration by the Air District’s Board of Directors in the spring of 2016.
+The Air District is currently seeking public comment on the draft TFCA Regional Fund Policies and Evaluation Criteria for Fiscal Year Ending (FYE) 2018.
+Based on stakeholder input, a final draft of these Policies and Evaluation Criteria will be developed for consideration by the Air District’s Board of Directors in Spring of 2017.

 Both a clean version and a redline version of the draft policies and evaluation criteria are available below, under the Resources Section.